cdk8s-team/cdk8s/packages/cdk8s-plus/API.md

 [JobSpec](#cdk8s-plus-jobspec)|*No description*
 [Pod](#cdk8s-plus-pod)|Pod is a collection of containers that can run on a host.
 [PodSpec](#cdk8s-plus-podspec)|A description of a pod.
-[PodTemplate](#cdk8s-plus-podtemplate)|Controllers for workload resources create Pods from a pod template and manage those Pods on your behalf.
-[PodTemplateSpec](#cdk8s-plus-podtemplatespec)|PodTemplateSpec describes the data a pod should have when created from a template.
 [Resource](#cdk8s-plus-resource)|Base class for all Kubernetes objects in stdk8s.
 [Secret](#cdk8s-plus-secret)|Kubernetes Secrets let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
 [Service](#cdk8s-plus-service)|An abstract way to expose an application running on a set of Pods as a network service.